 (1) In this section —

-“official” means the Minister or a DGO.
+official means the Minister or a DGO.

 (2) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

 (3) An action in tort does not lie against an official for anything that the official has done, in good faith, in the performance or purported performance of a function under this Act.